 The student, her adviser, and her department should recognize that it might not be feasible to return to a regular TA or RA assignment immediately after the six-week period.
 In that case, arrangements should be made to move a teaching assignment to another quarter, to assign limited on-site duties to a research assistant, or to find an alternative form of support.
 These issues should be negotiated sensitively with the student's needs in mind.
 For her part, the student should work proactively with her department to make arrangements for ongoing support beyond the six-week period if she cannot return to her normal duties.

-Once a request for a Childbirth Accommodation has been approved, the VPGE Office will determine if the regulations of a funding agency allow a six-week period of reduced activity and occasional absence.
+Once a Childbirth Accommodation has been processed, the VPGE Office will determine if the regulations of a funding agency allow a six-week period of reduced activity and occasional absence.
 If it does not, the student's salary and/or stipend and associated tuition for the six-week period will be paid from the childbirth accommodation fund, administered by the VPGE Office.
 If continued funding would be allowed by the granting agency, but project deadlines require that a Principal Investigator hire a temporary replacement, the support for the mother may be charged to the childbirth accommodation fund for the six-week period.

 Students who are supported by fellowships external to Stanford must adhere to the rules of the granting agency with respect to absences from academic and research work.
 If the granting agency requires suspension of fellowship benefits during the six-week period, the student will be eligible for substitute payment from the childbirth accommodation fund.

-|1.||Initiates discussions with her adviser(s) and departmental or school administrators at least four months prior to the anticipated birth in order to make arrangements for an academic accommodation period.||Student|
+|1.||Initiates discussions with her adviser(s) and departmental or school administrators at least four months prior to the anticipated birth in order to make arrangements for a Childbirth Accommodation.||Student|

-|2.||Completes the Request for Childbirth Accommodation Period and provides doctor’s statement.||Student|
+|2.||Completes the Childbirth and Parental Accommodation request and provides doctor’s statement.||Student|

 |3.||Generates an email notification to the faculty advisor, with a link to the student's online application.||Online application|

 |4.||Reviews the request, and discusses plans with the student.
-Indicates whether the request is approved or not on the application.||Academic adviser|
+Indicates on the online application that this review has taken place.||Academic adviser|

-|5.||Upon approval or denial, generates an email notification to the VPGE Office with a link to the completed application||Online application|
+|5.||Upon departmental review, generates an email notification to the VPGE Office with a link to the completed application||Online application|

 |6.||Confirms funding arrangements with the department, if necessary.||VPGE Office|

-|8.||Upon approval, notifies the following offices by email of the terms of the Academic Accommodation Period:
+|7.||Notifies the following offices by email of the terms of the Academic Accommodation Period:

-|9.||Processes supplemental financial support for the student, if any, in GFS (related to assistantships).||VPGE Office|
+|8.||Processes supplemental financial support for the student, if any, in GFS.||VPGE Office|

-|10.||If the student wishes to reduce enrollment below full-time, completes the Request for Graduate Tuition Adjustment, indicating a childbirth accommodation period, and processes as described in GAP 5.2, Part-Time Enrollment.||Student|
+|9.||If the student wishes to reduce enrollment below full-time, completes the Request for Graduate Tuition Adjustment, indicating a childbirth accommodation period, and processes as described in GAP 5.2, Part-Time Enrollment.||Student|